-23. In this context, it is important to note that the statutory prohibitions set aside refer to future receivables only as future receivables, or receivables assigned in bulk or in part.
+- 23. In this context, it is important to note that the statutory prohibitions set aside refer to future receivables only as future receivables, or receivables assigned in bulk or in part.
 They do not affect statutory prohibitions based on the nature of receivables, for example, as wages or royalties that may by law be payable directly only to authors or collecting societies.
 Many countries have "author-protective" or similar legislation that designates a certain portion of income earned from exploitation of the intellectual property rights as "equitable remuneration" or the like which must be paid to authors or other entitled parties or their collecting societies.
 These laws often make such payment rights expressly non-assignable.
-The Guide's recommendations with respect to limitations to the assignment of receivables do not apply to these or other legal limitations.

-24. Furthermore, it is important to note that the treatment of the right to the payment of royalties as receivables for the purposes of the secured transactions law recommended in the Guide does not affect the different treatment of this right to the payment of royalties for the purposes of law relating to intellectual property.

-25. Finally, it is equally important to note that the treatment of rights to receive payment of royalties in the same way as any other receivable does not affect the terms and conditions of the licence agreement relating to the payment of royalties, such as that payments are to be staggered or that there might be percentage payments depending on market conditions or sales figures.

-26. Under the Guide, if a licence (or a sub-licence) agreement, under which royalties are payable, includes a contractual provision that restricts the ability of the licensor (or a sub-licensor) to assign the right to the payment of royalties to a third party ("assignee"), an assignment of the right to the payment of royalties by the licensor (or sub-licensor) is nonetheless effective and the licensee (or sub-licensee) cannot terminate the licence agreement (or sub-licence agreement) on the sole ground of the assignment of the royalties (see recommendation 24).
-However, under the Guide, the rights of a licensee (as a debtor of the assigned receivables) are not affected except as otherwise provided in the secured transactions law recommended in the Guide (see recommendation 117, subparagraph (a)).
+The Guide's recommendations with respect to limitations on the assignment of receivables do not apply to these or other legal limitations. - 24.
+Furthermore, it is important to note that the treatment of the right to the payment of royalties as receivables for the purposes of the secured transactions law recommended in the Guide does not affect the different treatment of this right to the payment of royalties for the purposes of law relating to intellectual property. - 25.
+Finally, it is equally important to note that the treatment of rights to receive payment of royalties in the same way as any other receivable does not affect the terms and conditions of the licence agreement relating to the payment of royalties, such as that payments are to be staggered or that there might be percentage payments depending on market conditions or sales figures. - 26.
+Under the law recommended in the Guide, if a licence agreement, under which royalties are payable, includes a contractual provision that restricts the ability of the licensor to assign the right to the payment of royalties to a third party ("assignee"), an assignment of the right to the payment of royalties by the licensor is nonetheless effective and the licensee cannot terminate the licence agreement on the sole ground of the assignment by the licensor of the right to the payment of royalties (see recommendation 24).
+However, under the law recommended in the Guide, the rights of a licensee (as a debtor of the assigned receivables) are not affected except as otherwise provided in the secured transactions law recommended in the Guide (see recommendation 117, subparagraph (a)).
 Specifically, the licensee is entitled to raise against the assignee all defences or rights of set-off arising from the licence agreement or any other agreement that was part of the same transaction (see recommendation 120, subparagraph (a)).
-In addition, the Guide does not affect any liability that the licensor (or sub-licensor) may have under other law for breach of the anti-assignment agreement (see recommendation 24).
+In addition, the law recommended in the Guide does not affect any liability that the licensor (or sub-licensor) may have under other law for breach of the anti-assignment agreement (see recommendation 24).